What is physics?

 These workshops help relate ideas in KS3 science to phenomena in the world around them, bring in connections between different subject areas, connect KS3 science ideas to the big ideas at the forefront of physics research and introduces the idea of modelling and peer review to develop and evaluate explanation, all key components and skills-building that work alongside all of the KS3 Science National Curriculum.

 The workshops and their content have been tested throughout the South-East in over thirty different schools.
 This testing forms part of a wider evaluation process which included focus groups with Key Stage 3 students and teachers.
-The results of this evaluation will be made available in September 2018.
-Please drop SEPnet a line if you would like a copy or for more general information about Connect Physics.
+The results of this evaluation so far are available here.
+Please contact SEPnet if you would like more general information about Connect Physics.